 What is proteinuria?

-Proteinuria is increased levels of protein in the urine.
+Proteinuria (pro-tee-nyur-ee-uh) is a high level of protein in your urine (pee).
 This condition can be a sign of kidney damage.

 How common is proteinuria?